ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ;
 ```

+Different ways to aggregate survival rates can be used instead of averaging across years, such as using the most recent year's survival rate or using a weighted average that gives more weight to recent years.
+The choice of aggregation method can be informed by the stability of survival rates over time and the presence of any "exogenous shocks" that might have affected survival rates in specific years.

+In my experience, the choice of aggregation method does not significantly affect the overall projections, as the Monte Carlo simulation framework captures the uncertainty in survival rates.
+However, using a weighted average that gives more weight to recent years can help capture any recent trends or changes in survival rates that might not be fully reflected in a simple average.

 ## New Student Generation Rates

 We calculate new student generation rates by finding the number of new students entering the system at each grade level.
 The calculation of new student generation rates is important for kindergarten, as birth rates and other factors determine the number of new students entering the system.
 This is also true for any other grade level where new students might enter the system, such as through transfers or late enrollments.